QubesOS/qubes-doc/basics_dev/reporting-bugs.md

  * Read the [documentation] to see whether what you've found is really a bug.

- * Search through the existing [Qubes issues] by typing your key words in the **Filters** box.
+ * Search through the existing [Qubes issues][qubes-issues] by typing your key words in the **Filters** box.
 Make sure to check both currently open issues, as well as issues that are already closed.
 If you find an issue that seems to be similar to yours, read through it.
 If this issue is the same as yours, you can comment with additional information to help the maintainer debug it.
    Adding a comment will subscribe you to email notifications, which can be helpful in getting important updates regarding the issue.
 If you don't have anything to add but still want to receive email updates, you can click the "watch" button at the bottom of the comments.

  * Search through our [mailing list] archives by visiting the Google Groups web interfaces for both [qubes-users] and [qubes-devel].